CoheterosUS/.github/README.md

-# .github
+### CoheterosUS
-Configuration files for the CoheterosUS Github organization
+This is the Github organization of CoheterosUS